MrThearMan/dynamics-client/docs/docs.md

 Can be used to create [asyncio.Tasks](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task), which will be run using the defined query options before the task was created.
-This way, you can queue up many tasks and run them asynchonously, either with [asyncio.gather](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather), or from python 3.11, [asyncio.TaskGroups](https://github.com/python/cpython/issues/90908).
+This way, you can queue up many tasks and run them asynchronously, either with [asyncio.gather](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather), or from python 3.11, [asyncio.TaskGroups](https://github.com/python/cpython/issues/90908).
 To use TaskGroups, just use the DynamicsClient as an async context manager.